acumos/workbench/docs/mlwb-user-guide/project-component/project-wc-user-guide.rst

 7. **Model Section**

-  Model section will display all modelss which are associated with the project.
+  Model section will display all models which are associated with the project.
 Model lists will get displayed in tabular format showing model name, version, model type, status, created date etc.

 	.. image:: images/project-artifacts.PNG